‘Sexiest Asian Girl On Earth’ Dannie Riel Sizzles In Neon Bodysuit & Silver Over-The-Knee Boots

 Dannie Riel is dropping jaws in another insanely sexy photo that was shared on her wildly popular Instagram page.
-As fans who follow the beauty on the platform know, Riel has been named the “Sexiest Asian Girl On Earth” and pretty much everything that she shares garners a ton of attention from her followers.
+As fans who follow the beauty on the platform know, Riel has been named the “Sexiest Asian Girl On Earth,” and pretty much everything that she shares garners a ton of attention from her followers.
 In a recent update, the bombshell left very little to the imagination in another revealing ensemble.

 In the caption of the post, the model geo-tagged her location in Las Vegas Nevada, where she struck a pose inside of a hotel room that overlooked the strip.
 The model sat down in a chair, leaning back while clad in a neon green bodysuit that fit her like a glove, showing off her sculpted figure.
-The high-cut suit showcased Riel’s toned and tanned legs and she paired the look with some sexy, silver over-the-knee boots.
+The high-cut suit showcased Riel’s toned and tanned legs, and she paired the look with some sexy, silver over-the-knee boots.

-Riel wore luscious curls in her long locks and also sported a stunning application of makeup that included eyeliner, mascara, blush, highlighter, and lipstick.
+Riel wore luscious curls in her long locks and also sported a stunning application of makeup that included eyeliner, mascara, blush, highlighter and lipstick.
 In the caption of the shot, Riel asked her fans how she could properly sit in a chair, joking that she should probably find some pants first.
 Since the update went live, it’s earned her a ton of attention from fans.

 In addition to an impressive 20,000 likes, the model’s post also racked up over 200 comments.
-Some of her followers commented on the photo to let her that she looks beautiful while countless others raved over her sculpted figure.
-A few more dropped a line to share their advice on how to sit in a chair the proper way while many others had no words and commented with their choice of emoji instead.
+Some of her followers commented on the photo to let her that she looks beautiful, while countless others raved over her sculpted figure.
+A few more dropped a line to share their advice on how to sit in a chair the proper way.
+Many others had no words and commented with their choice of emoji instead.

 “EXSQUEEZE ME MA’AM, but those boots!!!!,” one fan commented on the update, adding a series of heart-eye and flame emoji.